CIHR English Style Guide

 The Institute of Infection and Immunity (III) supports research and helps to build research capacity in the areas of infectious disease and the body's immune system.
 Through the Institute's programs, researchers address a wide range of health concerns related to infection and immunity including disease mechanisms, disease prevention and treatment, and health promotion through public policy.

 CIHR Institute of Musculoskeletal Health and Arthritis (CIHR-IMHA)

 The Institute of Musculoskeletal Health and Arthritis (IMHA) is mandated to provide research leadership related to: active living, mobility and the wide range of conditions related to bones, joints, muscles, connective tissue, skin as well as the mouth, teeth and craniofacial region.

 CIHR Institute of Neurosciences, Mental Health and Addiction (CIHR-INMHA)

 The Institute of Neurosciences, Mental Health and Addiction (INMHA) supports research to enhance mental health, neurological health, vision, hearing, and cognitive functioning and to reduce the burden of related disorders through prevention strategies, screening, diagnosis, treatment, support systems, and palliation.

 CIHR Institute of Nutrition, Metabolism and Diabetes (CIHR-INMD)

-The CIHR Institute of Nutrition, Metabolism and Diabetes (CIHR-INMD) invests in research on diet, digestion, and metabolism.
-By addressing the causes, diagnosis, treatment, and prevention of a wide range of conditions and problems associated with hormones, the digestive system, kidneys, and liver function, INMD seeks to improve health for all Canadians. www.cihr-irsc.gc.ca/e/13521.html
+The Institute of Nutrition, Metabolism and Diabetes's (INMD) mandate supports research to enhance health in relation to diet, digestion, excretion, and metabolism; and to address causes, prevention, screening, diagnosis, treatment, support systems, and palliation for a wide range of conditions and problems associated with hormone, digestive system, kidney, and liver function.

 CIHR Institute of Population and Public Health (CIHR-IPPH)